Implementation of the DMV+CCM Parser

 The following table shows the performance of the models over the WSJ10 corpus:

 DMV reaches the given values at the 20th iteration.
 CCM converges to the given values since the 40th iteration.
 DMV+CCM's preformance starts to decrease at the 9th training iteration, reaching a peak of UF1 = 76.1%, Dir = 47.2%.
-The results from the table for DMV+CCM were arbitrarily picked from the 10th iteration.
+The results for DMV+CCM reported in the table were arbitrarily picked from the 10th iteration.

 Extract lq-nlp-commons.tar.gz and lq-dmvccm.tar.gz into a folder and add the new folders to the Python PATH.
 For instance: